ktichon/MHS_Historic_Sites_App/README.md

-Displays Privacy Policy for the MHS Historic Sites App
+Displays Privacy Policy for the MHS InSite